Queue-to-Port Dispatcher

 - Check the Oldest’s Data Validity: First, the block verifies if the data in the oldest entry is actually ready.
 It masks the

-.
+oldest_entry_allocated_per_portmatrix with theentry_payload_valid_i.
 If the oldest entry for a port doesn’t have valid data, it is nullified for this cycle.
-The result isentry_waiting_for_port_valid
+The result isentry_waiting_for_port_valid. - Generate

-, a handshake is successful if the dispatcher has valid data to send (port_valid_{p}_o
+p, a handshake is successful if the dispatcher has valid data to send (port_valid_{p}_ois high) AND the external port is ready to receive it (port_ready_{p}_iis high).

 - Check the Oldest’s Data Validity: First, the block verifies if the data in the oldest entry is actually ready.
 It masks the